GSA-TTS/identity-idva-token-service/README.md

 The IDVA Token microservice is a Python Flask application that exposes an API for generating and validating simple tokens.

-Tokens are at default valid for 5 minutes.
-This time can be adjusted when registering a token.
+Tokens are at default valid for 7 days and have 1 use.
+Time and uses can be adjusted when registering a token.

 ## Building Locally